Select Page

 Also… if using plant enzymes…. try adding Ox Bile enzymes add to whatever mix you settle on and see if this further helps things.

-The best you can do in a situation with a dog that has a true pork allergy, is to try alternatives one at a time.
+The best you can do in a situation with a dog that has a true pork allergy, is to try alternatives … starting with enteric coated enzymes first.